aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/field/remove/_index.md

 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs
-weight: 20
+weight: 120
 url: /net/aspose.words.fields/field/remove/
 ---
 ## Field.Remove method

 Removes the field from the document.
 Returns a node right after the field.
 If the field's end is the last child of its parent node, returns its parent paragraph.
-If the field is already removed, returns null.
+If the field is already removed, returns **null**.

 ```csharp
 public Node Remove()